ICASIT welcome in: Español Français Chinese Arabic Korean

 For instructor’s video concerning the course click here

 Our newest and highest priority project is the study of the role of Information Technology in reducing the cost spiral in Higher Education.
-ICASIT gained some recognition for this in 2012 and we now have the capability of designing MOOCs of our own.
-See the recent video we did and a recent MOOC article—one of several publications we generated in 2012.
+ICASIT gained some recognition for this in 2012-2013 and we now have the capability of designing MOOCs of our own.
+See the brief video we did and a recent MOOC article—one of several publications we generated recently.
 Also we continue to investigate the payoff of telework and some some of the challenges of Green IT.
 I have a new article on that subject which aims to sort out this topic for the general reader.

 Thanks to a generous foundation grant a while back, we added a unique new area of research -- developing methodologies to determine the true cost of distance learning processes in a university setting.
 We have produced a half dozen articles on this potentially trillion dollar issue in the past two years—see them in the Publications section (click on my name below).
 We continue to conduct practical, results-oriented studies of real-world applications of technology aimed at developing activity-based costing models of distance learning.
-I'm grateful to GMU for the award of a Faculty Study Leave for 2011 and now for a 2013 grant for further study of MOOCs.
+I'm also grateful to the Provost’s office at GMU for 2013 grant for practical studies in the design of online courses.

 If you would like to know more about us, contact me at (703) 993-1789 or firstname.lastname@example.org.